arielseta/vendas-app-delphi/README.md

 ---

-## 📝 Licença
+## 📄 Licença | License

-Este projeto foi desenvolvido como parte de um desafio técnico.
+Projeto desenvolvido como parte de um desafio técnico.
 Livre para uso educacional e profissional com os devidos créditos.
+Developed as part of a technical challenge.
+Free for educational and professional use with due credits.